Monkestation/monke-wiki/jobs/engineering/chief-engineer.md

 ## Power generation
-This is your most important job. there are three main ways of generating power on the station.
+This is engineering's most important job so it is also your most important job. there are three main ways of generating power on the station.
 ### ![supermatter_shard.png](/jobs/engineering/supermatter_shard.png) The Supermatter
 This is the most common engine your station will have, its the most complex to set up but the safest to run.
 Do not let newbies handle this on their own.
 ### ![scrungularity.png](/jobs/engineering/scrungularity.png) The Singularity